 |Late Applications||See below|

 If Cornell is your first choice, we encourage you to complete a binding Early Decision Agreement when you apply.
 By applying ED by Nov.
 1, you will receive early notification of admission and scholarship consideration.
 If you apply ED and are admitted to the college, you must submit a $300 non-refundable deposit postmarked by Jan.
 15 and withdraw any applications to other schools.

 Early Action (EA)

-If you would like to learn of your admission status as early as possible but are still considering other colleges, you must postmark your application by Dec.
-1 to be considered as an Early Action (EA) applicant.
+If you would like to learn of your admission status as early as possible but are still considering other colleges, you must postmark your application by Nov.
+1 to be considered as an EA applicant.
 By applying EA, you will receive priority admission and scholarship consideration.
 If you apply EA and are admitted to the college, your $300 deposit is due by May 1.